 If you have any questions, please do not hesitate to contact the Assessor's office using the contact information indicated on our Department web page.

-The Revaluation for October 1, 2017 is in process.
+The next scheduled Real Estate Revaluation is for October 1, 2022.